greifentor/memnon/README.md

 # memnon

-An alert tool for important dates, like birthdays a. o.
+An alert tool for important dates, like birthdays etc.

 ## Requirements